You manage finally to knit evenly and then you come across a pattern consisting of holes. Intentionally holes in a piece of knitting? Yes, there is.

-- Wrap the yarn around the right-hand needle – from front to back.
+- Wrap the yarn around the right-hand needle – bring the yarn from the back under the needle to the front and over the needle to the back.

 - Work the next stitch as the pattern indicates.
 You have an extra stitch on your needles.

-In the next row or round, you work the yarn over as a normal stitch (knit or purl).
+In the next row/round, you work the yarn over as a normal stitch (knit or purl).
 Now the hole is visible.